egmontmika/egmontmika.com/content/blog/never-too-late.md

 +++

-It is said that the best time to plant a tree was twenty years ago, yet, the second best time is now.
+iIt is said that the best time to plant a tree was twenty years ago, yet, the second best time is now.

 It’s never too late to plant a tree.